richmahn/en_tn/sng/front/intro.md

 1. The bridegroom praises the beauty of his bride (6:1–8:4)
 1. Final thoughts about love between a man and a woman (8:5–14)

-#### What is the Song of Solomon about? ####
+#### What is the Song of Songs about? ####

-The Song of Solomon is a poem or a series of poems about the love between a man and a woman.
+The Song of Songs is a poem or a series of poems about the love between a man and a woman.
 It became traditional for Jews to interpret the book as a picture of God's love for the people of Israel.
 In the same way, it became traditional for Christians to interpret it as a picture of Christ's love for all Christian believers.

 #### How should the title of this book be translated? ####

 This book may also be called the "Songs of Love," "Great Poems of Love" or "The Love Songs of Solomon."
 (See: [[rc://en/ta/man/translate/translate-names]])

-#### Who wrote The Song of Solomon? ####
+#### Who wrote The Song of Songs? ####

 The idea that Solomon, king of Israel, was its author comes from the opening verse of the book ("The Song of Songs, which is Solomon's").
 However, there are different ways to interpret this verse, so not everyone is persuaded that Solomon was the book's author.

 ## Part 2: Important Religious and Cultural Concepts ##

-#### What place do the descriptions of sexual behavior have in The Song of Solomon? ####
+#### What place do the descriptions of sexual behavior have in The Song of Songs? ####

-The Song of Solomon shows approval of sexual behavior as an expression of love between a husband and wife.
+The Song of Songs shows approval of sexual behavior as an expression of love between a husband and wife.

 ## Part 3: Important Translation Issues ##

-#### How many characters are in The Song of Solomon? ####
+#### How many characters are in The Song of Songs? ####

 The two main characters in this book are the man and the woman, who love each other.
 There is also the group of women to whom the young woman speaks.
 The women also make comments.
 However, it is possible that the group of women is not real and the woman is only imagining them.